maxitg/SetReplace/README.md

 ## Relations between Set Elements

 A more interesting case (and the only one we have studied in any reasonable detail) is one where the set elements are related to each other.
-Specifically, we can consider a set of ordered lists of atomic vertices, in other words an ordered hypergraph.
+Specifically, we can consider a set of ordered lists of atomic vertices; in other words, an ordered hypergraph.

 As an example consider a set: